A to Z Travel Blog - Taiwan

 The top Tip for balancing jet lag is to arrive during daylight hours.
 Find out more here.

 We love to try out different styles of accommodation while we travel from Airbnb, homestays to luxury hotels and resorts.

 Taipei: Airbnb was perfect for the first few days in Taiwan's capital Taipei.
 It was very central with lots of restaurants, shops and very close to the metro station.
 Our hosts were very friendly and keen to assist us with our travels.
 Have you ever tried Airbnb?
 What was your experience like?
 If you would like to try it here is a link to save £25.00 on your first stay and £9.00 off your first experience.

-Alishan National Park: This is one location that I would recommend to spend more on accommodation.
+Alishan National Park: This is one location where I would recommend spending more on accommodation.
 Where we stayed was really disgusting!
 After speaking to another traveler seemingly the other small hotels are all the same.
-If you can, stay at the 4 star Alishan House Hotel.
+If you can, stay at the 4-star Alishan House Hotel.
 They offer complimentary shuttle service to and from the hotel.
 You will want to stay as close as possible for the early start.
 Sunrise trip of course, via the Alishan Forest Railway.
 Not to be missed!